Citizenship, passports and travel documents for the Surrogacy Baby

-That said, local Consul Generals are often allowed great leeway to interpret the regulations given by their home government.
-As such, specific processes and requirements for surrogacy applications may be somewhat different.
-For this reason it is always advisable to contact your overseas Consulate directly and ask them about the requirements for obtaining a passport and citizenship for your surrogacy baby.
+The basic citizenship process is the same for all consulates of a specific country.
+The basic requirements and legality are set at the federal level of the home country, and those rules are followed by the consulate in the foreign country.
+However, local Consul Generals are often given some leeway to interpret the requirements given by their home government.
+As such, specific requirements for surrogacy applications may be somewhat different from consulate to consulate.
+It is always advisable to contact your overseas consulate directly and ask them about the requirements for obtaining a passport and citizenship for your surrogacy baby.

 Who has parental rights over the baby at birth?